This article was updated and republished on January 13, 2022.

 Weighted average costing ensures that your products remain documented and accounted for in the most consistent way possible, and with no extra manual labor.
 After product costs are calculated, these set amounts can be used throughout all stock units in your inventory.
 This ensures that amounts won’t get mixed up or that there is duplicate data.
 Instead, your stock and inventory accounting is updated at all times.
 Because of this functionality, planning inventory expenses can be done far more efficiently.

-Master your Inventory Management With Accounting Seed
+Master your Inventory Management with Accounting Seed

-In addition to having the weighted average/perpetual average cost feature, Accounting Seed’s flexible inventory control features give you a customized solution to fully master your inventory.
+In addition to having the weighted average/perpetual average cost feature, Accounting Seed’s flexible inventory management control features give you a customized solution to fully master your inventory.
 Our compliment of inventory management features include:

 - Product bundling (kitting)